ofspring/automator/README.md

 # automator
-## This is the MAC automator script which could open jupyter notebook by one-click.
+## script which could open jupyter notebook by one-click on macOS.
 The script is simple.
 The workflow is as following:
 - open the terminal
 - cd ~/target_direct
 - jupyter notebook